rcgsheffield/sheffield_hpc/stanagepilot/software/apps/mathematica.rst

     mkdir -p /opt/apps/testapps/media/eb-srcs/m/Mathematica/
     mv Mathematica_13.2.1_LINUX.sh /opt/apps/testapps/media/eb-srcs/m/Mathematica/

-Mathematica was installed using Easybuild 4.7.0, build details can be found in ``/opt/apps/testapps/el7/software/staging/Mathematica/13.2.1/easybuild/Mathematica-13.2.1-easybuild-devel``
+Mathematica was installed using Easybuild 4.7.0, build details can be found in ``$EBDEVELMATHEMATICA``

 Testing was performed using the above examples.